nanog75/hackathon/_day0/2019-02-17-step-2-performing-ztp.md

 ### Logs During Execution.

-When ZXT

-## Testing your ZTP script

-While the above two techniques will perform the ZTP process on rtr2 - remember it involves DHCP requests, download, execution
+When ZTP is executing, to view the ongoing logs, console into the router, drop into `bash` and do a `tail -f` on `/var/log/ztp.log`